teddygdev/pikchat/README.md

 “I leave Sisyphus at the foot of the mountain.
 One always finds one's burden again.
 But Sisyphus teaches the higher fidelity that negates the gods and raises rocks.
 He too concludes that all is well.
 This universe henceforth without a master seems to him neither sterile nor futile.
 Each atom of that stone, each mineral flake of that night-filled mountain, in itself, forms a world.
 The struggle itself toward the heights is enough to fill a man's heart.
 One must imagine Sisyphus happy.”
 The way I see it, no matter how the interview goes, the struggle towards fulfilling the interview task was the most fulfilling for me.
 I learned so much in such a small time frame, knowledge I did not plan on acquiring anytime soon.
 And especially cloud servers and node.js, they opened so many doors, almost instantly.
 Both of those make so many future project possible, it is hard to imagine now not knowing how to work with those.
 Thank you for giving me this opportunity.
 I gained hundreds of times more from this interview than I initially thought I would.

+## Credits
+I would like to thank Guillermo Rauch for his book Smashing Node.js : JavaScript everywhere.
+Thanks to his TCP server starter, all of this is possible!